THE CHANGING FACE OF AUTOMOTIVE

 How will you emerge from our perfect storm?

-The automotive industry is experiencing an unprecedented period of transformation and upheaval.
-There’s no denying that we’ve never had to deal with so many diverse and competing challenges at the same time.
-It’s just as well that we’re a resilient and innovative industry.
+The automotive industry is, frankly, in a state of upheaval.
+And while some are in a better place than others, there’s no denying that we’ve never had to deal with so many diverse and competing challenges at the same time.
+It’s just as well that we’re a resilient industry.

-Yet, unlike so many of the challenges we’ve faced in the past, this time, we can’t just stick it out until the storm passes.
-There will be no ‘going back to normal.’
-We’re now busy determining exactly what that new normal will be in a world where EVs, autonomous vehicles, connectivity, robotics, mobility, blockchain and AI are true ‘here and now,’ rapidly re-shaping and re-inventing traditional business and operating models.
+Yet, unlike so many of the challenges we’ve faced in the past, this time we can’t just stick it out until the storm passes.
+There will be no ‘going back to normal’ – we’re now busy determining exactly what that new normal will be.

-Fortunately, every challenge brings great opportunity, which is just as well when you look at some of the key trends, themes and industry dynamics currently in play:
+Fortunately, every challenge brings great opportunity, which is just as well when you look at what’s in play right now.

 What’s happening in the UK automotive industry?

 In the UK, we’re going through an almost perfect storm of disruption and change.
-Over the last few years, we’ve seen:
+Over the last year or less, we’ve seen:

-- FCA regulatory focus on Motor Finance, including dealer commissions and disclosure requirements
+- FCA regulatory focus on Motor Finance including dealer commissions

-- The rise of wider subscription and ‘pay per use’ models replacing more traditional ownership, including manufacturers and their finance partners focusing on servitisation, mobility and micromobility
+- The rise of wider subscription and ‘pay per use’ models replacing more traditional ownership, including manufacturers and their finance partners who are focusing on ‘servitisation’

 - Increasing next-generation digital and mobility demands across the public, retail and corporate landscape – e.g. rise of multi-modal MaaS solutions to support urban traveller demands